Microsoft jumps back into smartphone market - Mobile World Live

-Microsoft has re-entered the smartphone market by unveiling its first phone in three years, the foldable Surface Duo, alongside a slew of laptops and tablets.
+Microsoft re-entered the smartphone market, unveiling its first phone in three years, the foldable Surface Duo, alongside a slew of laptops and tablets.

-The smartphone will run Android and sports two 5.6-inch displays that unfolds down the middle, stretching to 8.3-inches.
+The smartphone will run Android and sports two 5.6-inch displays which unfolds down the middle, stretching to 8.3-inches.

 Unique to the Surface Duo and non-Android foldable the Surface Neo tablet, Microsoft will pre-install Windows 10X, a custom version of the Windows 10 PC operating system catered to dual screen devices.
 Pricing is yet to be confirmed, with both set for release in Q4 next year.